-As reported by Microsoft and covered by several major news outlets on May 15th.
-Microsoft released fixes for 79 unique vulnerabilities a couple days ago, as well as 22 critical bugs.
+Microsoft released fixes for 79 unique vulnerabilities, as well as 22 critical bugs.
 A serious malware being spread across the globe is a possible outcome by one of these bugs.

 Which is why Microsoft took the unusual steps of releasing patches for out-of-service operation systems such as Windows XP and 2003.
 In addition to this the soon to be end-of-life Windows 7.

 Microsoft detailed the potential impact of CVE-2019-0708 (link here), which is a remote code execution where vulnerability exists in Remote Desktop Services.

 This is a flaw in Remote Desktop Services (RDS) which could let the attacker remotely execute code on a target system after connecting.